mootools/mootools-core/Docs/Element/Element.md

 Element Method: getElements {#Element:getElements}
 --------------------------------------------------

 Collects all decedent elements whose tag name matches the tag provided.
+If [Selectors][] is included, CSS selectors may also be passed.

 ### Syntax: